-- Select the note or rest where the tempo should be added.
+- Select a note or rest and press the keyboard shortcut Alt+T.

 Note: Playback may be faster or slower if the tempo setting in the play panel is at a percentage other than 100%.